Paul Gosselin (1979)

 3 - And even those who keep a critical view of scientist's pronounciations have few althernatives.
 The usual tack is to find another scientist who will say what we want said on the issue which is the topic of the day.

-4 - Though in some respects evolutionism may not be very reassuring, but it at least alleviates the irking suspicion that "Someone" may be breathing down one's neck
+4 - Though in some respects evolutionism may not be very reassuring, at least it alleviates the irking suspicion that "Someone" may be breathing down one's neck…